 Enrichments for Japan Addresses

-You can configure Informatica Address Verification to include enrichments in the validated Japan addresses.
+You can configure Informatica Address Verification to add enrichments to valid Japan addresses.
 To enable address enrichments for Japan, you must license and install the relevant address databases for Japan and include the corresponding unlock code in SetConfig.xml.